 Dwight’s music is available on Paradigm discs (England).
 He plays Buffet clarinets and Yamaha saxophones and wind controllers.
 His collaborations with Michael Henry include “Sonic Force,” where AFR A10 Warthog Attack Planes were used as musical instruments.
 Frizzell is a founding member of the Black Crack Revue, the newEar contemporary chamber ensemble, and the National Audio Theatre Festivals.
 He performed recently with David Ossman and Phil Proctor of the Firesign Theatre.

 Thursday nights are special!

 First Thursday: Jasmine Jones hosts Next Step Forward, a spotlight on millennials of Kansas City who are within a marginalized group, but are using their talents, business, activism etc. to help bring positivity within their communities.
 This program exists to be a place that is inclusive, safe, fun, inspirational and educational not only for the listeners but for the guest as well.

 Second Thursday: Shots in the Night radio theatre; hosted and produced by various members of Shots In The Night.
-In 2021 SITN has received two awards for podcast productions in the 9th Annual Hear Now Audio Fiction and Arts Festival produced by the National Audio Theatre Festivals, Inc.
+In 2023 SITN has received seven awards for podcast productions in the 9th Annual Hear Now Audio Fiction and Arts Festival produced by the National Audio Theatre Festivals, Inc.

-Fifth Thursday: beginning July 31, 2021: The provocative "From Ark to Microchip", produced by Dwight Frizzell, mixes commentary, dramatic re-enactment, original music, historic voices, audio art and sound effects in a pan-historical, pan-cultural milieu.
+Fifth Thursday: The provocative "From Ark to Microchip", produced by Dwight Frizzell, mixes commentary, dramatic re-enactment, original music, historic voices, audio art and sound effects in a pan-historical, pan-cultural milieu.
 Programs in the program series have received several awards.

 Listen live on KKFIEvery Thursday at 7:00pm